What It's Like to Be a College Student with Cancer: Emma's Story

 - Today, she has no evidence of disease and is back at Tulane.

 Emma Giancaterino was gearing up for a once-in-a-lifetime trip to Australia during her gap year after high school when she found a lump on her back.
 She had a feeling something wasn’t right.

 “At my age no one ever thinks you have cancer, but for some reason I felt like it was more serious than what everyone was saying,” says the now 20-year-old, who is a sophomore at Tulane University in New Orleans.

 When a plastic surgeon near her New York City home removed the mass, he was surprised by what he saw.
 Days later, Emma learned that she had undifferentiated pleomorphic sarcoma, a very rare form of cancer.

 Comfort and Care at MSK

 Emma’s doctor referred her to Leonard Wexler, a pediatric oncologist at Memorial Sloan Kettering.
 Dr. Wexler specializes in pediatric sarcomas, which are tumors of the bones or connective tissues, including fat and muscle.
-Sarcomas are rare, with fewer than 2,000 cases diagnosed in the United States each year.
+Pediatric sarcomas are rare, with fewer than 2,000 cases diagnosed in the United States each year.
 But Emma’s tumor was even rarer: Undifferentiated pleomorphic sarcoma is seen in just two dozen kids and teens across the country annually.